AdobeDocs/analytics.en/help/admin/user-management2/c-customize-report-access/groups-dimensions.md

 * All current dimensions and metrics within custom groups have been automatically migrated to the new categories.
 If an existing group has metrics enabled, it will be given all newly permissionable dimensions (eVars and content aware) and metrics by default.
 * Classifications Importer (formerly, SAINT) permissions: Access to classifications is determined by access to the [variable](https://docs.adobe.com/content/help/en/analytics/components/classifications/c-classifications.html) on which the classification is based.

-For more information, see [Frequently Asked Questions about Permission Changes](https://marketing.adobe.com/resources/help/en_US/reference/permissions_faq.html).
+For more information, see [User and Group permission changes](https://docs.adobe.com/content/help/en/analytics/admin/user-product-management/user-management/permissions-changes.html).

 **Customize Dimensions**